wanxuanz/INFO30005_snack_in_van/README.md

 _The following inclues other features which are not part of the **Deliverable 2 - Mockup App Server**_

-* when you are at page https://snacks-in-a-van-webg100.herokuapp.com/customer/, you will be able to view all the customers' details who are currently stored in our database (the Collection name that the customers details stored is **`customers`**).
+* When you are at page https://snacks-in-a-van-webg100.herokuapp.com/customer/, you will be able to view all the customers' details who are currently stored in our database (the Collection name that the customers details stored is **`customers`**).
 You can add a new customer in postman by typing this URL https://snacks-in-a-van-webg100.herokuapp.com/customer/ and set the request as POST.
-Then in the body you can type `{"firstName":xxxx,"lastName":xxxx,"customerId":xxxx}` in the text box and set the input format as **`raw`** and **`JSON(application/javascript)`** above the text box.
+Then in the body you can type `{"firstName":xxxx,"lastName":xxxx,"customerId":xxxx}` in the text box and set the input format as `raw` and `JSON(application/javascript)` above the text box.
 After that you can see new customer detail at page https://snacks-in-a-van-webg100.herokuapp.com/customer/.

 ## Instructions of Using code
-clone this repository and install all the dependencies in **package.json** and type **npm start** to run the code.
+clone this repository and install all the dependencies in **package.json** and type **npm start** in terminal to run the code.
 However, you may not be able to run these codes because you cannot access our database.
 Further information will be posted here soon or you can email the following: **yuwenmichael@student.unimelb.edu.au** to ask for authentication.

 ## Technologies
 Project is created with: